 Pain relief and physical health: Yoga can be the one physical activity which a person who has chronic and/or severe pain can participate in.
 Yoga has been proven to open up areas that are “stuck” or locked, due to a past injury or illness.
 Yoga is self-paced, and instructors will be able to guide you into moderated poses when someone has physical limitations.
 Yoga gives the body increased flexibility and a higher degree of motion with the stretching and lengthening of muscles and tendons.
-Circulation will improve, blood sugar levels balance, and pain decreases.
+Circulation will improve, blood sugar levels balanced, and pain decreases.
 A person’s strength and stamina will increase, making it an overall benefit for personal health.
 Yoga can reduce weight and support a healthy BMI.
 Yoga does not have to be rigorous for the benefits of weight loss, gentle stretches and poses have also been evidence of obtaining a healthy weight.
-Often in recovery, people who stop using drugs may gain weight, because their caloric intake increases.
-Yoga is a great adjunct to their program to maintain a desired size.
+Often in recovery, people who stop using drugs may gain weight, because of their caloric intake increases.
+Yoga is a great adjunct to their program to maintain the desired size.

 Yoga and the brain

 Neuroplasticity is defined by how the brain can change through a person’s lifetime.
 Synaptic thought and brain activity can be increased or diminished.
 Due to the highly destructive nature of drugs and alcohol on the brain, it is imperative to help rebuild and restructure the brain.
-Yoga can help with neuroplasticity by the integration of the heath triad: mental, emotional, spiritual as certain therapies only focus on one at a time, By doing so, the brain develops new synaptic thoughts and neurocauseways which would circumvent relapsing behaviors.
+Yoga can help with neuroplasticity by the integration of the health triad: mental, emotional, spiritual as certain therapies only focus on one at a time, By doing so, the brain develops new synaptic thoughts and neuro causeways which would circumvent relapsing behaviors.

 Awareness: ridding the body of addictions and focusing on self through treatment can often be increased by yoga.
-Breath work which reduces stress will also increase relaxation and help with repatterning negative self-thoughts and fears.
+Breathwork which reduces stress will also increase relaxation and help with repatterning negative self-thoughts and fears.
 We hold our breaths when we are afraid, and being mindful and aware of our breath can often subside fears and phobias.
-The practice of yoga in itself is a focus on connecting us to living in the now, and staying present, often useful for people in addiction recovery.
+The practice of yoga in itself is a focus on connecting us to living in the now and staying present, often used for people in addiction recovery.
 In addition, memory can improve, focus and concentration increase, and coordination of thoughts to actions become normalized.
 The practice of yoga will ultimately create serenity and inner peace, which will allow for better awareness of self and the world around you.

 Learning yoga in treatment is a gentle tool that can be utilized when transitioning out of treatment.
 Yoga classes are literally international.
 However, if you live rurally and return to an area without a yoga center, there are dozens of online instructions that you could follow, or you could take what you had learned from the recovery center and create a self-paced, at home yoga and meditation practice.